iogf/mnem/README.md

     mnem -f 'somestring'

 It finds all set of notes that contains 'somestring' in.
+You can also combine the letter doubled arguments -ii, -mm, -uu, -yy, -dd to perform searches in the mnem database.

+Like in:

+    mnem -f 'somestring' -ii 20 -dd 20

+That would find all notes that contain 'somestring' and are going to be displayed at a datetime like YY:MM:20 HH:20:SS.